ThomasLegleu/RoboND-Follow-Me/writeup.md

 	output = output layer.

-#### b- layer concatenation step.
+#### b- Layer Concatenation step.

-Concatenating two layers, the upsampled layer and a layer with more spatial information than the upsampled one, presents us with the same functionality.
+-Concatenating two layers, the upsampled layer and a layer with more spatial information than the upsampled one, presents us with the same functionality.

 implemented as follows: